 Part 1 – Opportunity.
 Downtowns require housing to be vibrant and downtown housing is uniquely suited to meet diverse preferences and needs.
 Yet the potential for downtown housing lays largely untapped.

-Part 2 - Affordability.
-For a variety of reasons, downtowns are particularly well suited for providing housing for a wide range of incomes.
+Part 2 – Affordability.
+For a variety of reasons, downtowns offer a great housing option across all incomes.
 Downtown households realize savings from reduced car use.
 Meanwhile a variety of programs can make deeply affordable housing available.
-And downtown offers great urban living options for the well-to-do.

 Part 3 – Diversity.
 In many ways, downtowns benefit from growing middle- and high-income housing, if deeply affordable housing needs are also addressed.